teusH/MySense/PyCom/README.MySense.md

 LoRa may change some values in memory.
 So a restart of the lora test script may fail.
 After the LoRa test do a power cycle to clean up the LoRa values in memory.

+Hint: Pymakr uploads default all files with e.g. .py, .txt, .log, .json, .xml in the default working directory.
+This may result in unexpected upoad of files onto the LoPy-4.
+Make sure to have a clean working directory with only those files needed on the LoPy-4.

+Hint: Pymakr settings allow a so called Pyignore list.
+It is handy to use the following list of files which are only used in test sensor device situation, and are runprimary via the 'run' button in Pymakr: `dust_test.py,lopy_test.py,meteo_test.py,TTL_test.py,gps_test.py,I2C_test.py,lora_test.py,oled_test.py`.
+Or create a test directory and use the directory name in the Pyignore list.

 ### TEST the main script MySense.py
 The `MySense.py` script uses for every device type (Gps, Dust, Meteo, Network, Display) a python dict to kjeep track of the device status: use (can be used), enabled (operational), fd (file descriptor: loaded access library of the device), name (device name) and optional some other attributes as e.g. cnt (show PM counts), i2c (I2C bus handle), etc.